joyboseroy/indus_decipher/README.md

 ## Status

 Active exploration, not a finished study, but no longer an early-stage one.
-Three real corpora anchor the analysis: `indus_website` (2,543 inscriptions, 93% now linked to real Mahadevan/CISI catalog numbers) and CISI at three granularities.
+Four real Indus corpora anchor the analysis: `indus_website` (2,543 inscriptions, 93% now linked to real Mahadevan/CISI catalog numbers), CISI at three granularities, and -- as of the most recent addition -- **the actual canonical M77/IDF-80 corpus** (3,573 lines, obtained and independently verified; see "M77 obtained and verified" below).
 Three genuine external-language calibration corpora (Sumerian, Sanskrit, Old Tamil) are integrated alongside a five-civilization synthetic continuum.
-The headline finding -- real order-2-conditioned sequential structure at order 3, validated against independent nulls, archaeological stratification, and two real languages at matched scale -- has survived several rounds of adversarial self-checking, including two corrections where the initial framing overstated what the evidence showed (see "The synthetic continuum" and the note after "Order 3 is validated..." below).
+The headline finding -- real order-2-conditioned sequential structure at order 3, validated against independent nulls, archaeological stratification, two real languages at matched scale, and now the actual classic-literature corpus itself (+0.147 bits, essentially identical to the original +0.143) -- has survived several rounds of adversarial self-checking, including two corrections where the initial framing overstated what the evidence showed (see "The synthetic continuum" and the note after "Order 3 is validated..." below).
 A 28-test automated suite (`pytest tests/`) now guards the shared modules.
-M77/EBUDS itself, the classic literature's actual corpus, is still not directly obtained;
-see "Other real-data leads" for what was tried and what came of it.

 ## Quick start